 Generally, the more customizable the app is, the more likely it will be to fit seamlessly into your life.

-As a final point, if you are already using Alexa, Google or Apple smart home products, be sure to check that your camera and/or home security system are compatible with them.
+As a final point, if you are already using Alexa, Google or Apple smart home products, be sure to check that your outdoor home security cameras and/or home security system are compatible with them.

 Not everything fits everything else, and it would be a waste or time and money to blunder into the marketplace without double-checking this first.